huangrh/MyNotes/CMS Care Compare.md

 # Planned readmission version 4

+#### The Planned Readmission Algorithm has three fundamental principles

+1. A few specific, limited types of care are always considered planned
+- obstetric delivery,
+- transplant surgery,
+- maintenance chemotherapy/immunotherapy,
+- rehabilitation
+2. Otherwise, a planned readmission is defined as a non-acute readmission for a scheduled procedure
+3. Admissions for acute illness or for complications of care are never planned.
+The algorithm was developed in 2011 as part of the Hospital-Wide Readmission measure.
+In 2013, CMS applied the algorithm to its other readmission measures.

 #### Algorithm: In brief, the algorithm identifies a short list of always planned admissions.
 - PA1: The **principal procedure**:  major organ transplant or maintenance chemotherapy; See MCC PAA PA1 : Transplant (bone marrow, kidney, other organ)
 - PA2: The **principal discharge diagnosis** MCC PAA PA2: radiotherapy/chemotherapy, rehabilitation)
 - PA3: A potentially planned procedure (for example, total hip replacement or cholecystectomy; See MCC PAA PA3: **principle procedure.**)
 - PA4: a non-acute **principal discharge diagnosis** code (See MCC PAA PA4 for acute diagnoses).
 - Admissions that include potentially planned procedures that might represent complications of ambulatory care, such as cardiac catheterization, are not considered planned.

 #### CCSR for icd10-cm diag.